Now and then I am challenged

 after I’m gone.
 Name my ashes instead.

-I’ll learn your name for me
+I’ll shrug off your name for me

-from the wind as it carries me off
+as the wind carries me off

 in small eddies and tornadoes,